tagsandbrackets/armel/README.md

 ## Philosophy

-  The RML philosophy is to provide an small DSL for writting XML without the need to learn any new language.
+  The ARMEL philosophy is to provide an small DSL for writting XML without the need to learn any new language.
 Ruby is a very rich and expressive language so the goal is to use it in everything including the creation of XML.